University of Louisiana at Lafayette

 - Teacher: Andrew De La Garza

-- Teacher: Chad Duffaut
+- Teacher: Shawn Thibodeaux

-- Teacher: Chad Duffaut
+- Teacher: Ashley Birdsall

 From the passionate portrayal of slavery in 12 Years a Slave to the comedic but controversial stereotyping of Cajun and Creole culture in Disney's The Princess & The Frog, Louisiana has provided both the backdrop and subject matter for a number of films and television shows over the years.
 Often confused with the larger South, stereotypes and portrayals of this complex area both minimize and dramatize a history that few Americans know about.